eddsteel/feed-filter/README.md

 Support redirects, and it's about time we use proper logging.

-## Slice 5: Configuration file for above
+## ~~Slice 5: Configuration file for above~~
 ## Slice 6: Support partial get (pass through cache headers)

 ## Notes

 Main thing is not to lose information, so can't use a library that normalises feeds in some way (e.g. ROME).
+Instead we parse enough XML to get items out, and apply filters to them.